 As you may know, heat pumps aren’t cheap.
-The Energy Saving Trust estimates that a typical air source heat pump installation will set you back around £6000 – £8000, and a ground source system by £10,000 – £18,000 depending on the amount of heat required.
+The Energy Saving Trust estimates that a typical air source heat pump installation will cost you around £6000 – £8000, and a ground source heat pump installation can cost £10,000 – £18,000 depending on the amount of heat required.
 The question is, are they worth it?
-Considering you can receive up to £8,400 from the domestic RHI for an air source heat pump, and as much as £26,600 for a ground source system – not to mention savings on fuel bills – we certainly think so.
+Considering you can receive up to £9,100 from the Domestic Renewable Heat Incentive (RHI) for an air source heat pump, and over £27,000 for a ground source system – not to mention savings on fuel bills – we certainly think so.*

 So what’s the reason for this hefty price tag?
-In this article, we take a closer look at the various costs associated with heat pumps, and how they compare with other forms of central heating.
+In this article, we take a closer look at the various costs associated with air and ground source heat pumps, and how they compare with other forms of central heating.

-The first potential cost in the process of buying a heat pump is the initial site visit.
-This is where the installer comes to your home to assess whether a heat pump will be suitable (ground source or air source).
+An installer will come to your home to assess whether your home is suitable for a heat pump or not (ground source or air source).
 The installer will then leave to put a quote together.

 It’s at the installer’s discretion to charge for this initial survey.
 However you may find, as is often the case, that this service is free of charge.

-Here’s an idea of what a heat pump’s running costs could look like per kilowatt hour of thermal energy.
-These figures may not mean very much on their own, so we’ve put them next to some other typical forms of central heating and their respective boiler efficiencies:
+Here’s an idea of what a ground source or air source heat pump’s running costs could look like per kilowatt hour of thermal energy.
+These figures may not mean very much on their own, so we’ve compared heat pumps compare vs. boilers and other forms of central heating, along with their respective boiler efficiencies.

 Heat generator efficiency